verum-visu-toolkit/analyzer/README.md

 # verum visu Analyzer

 <!--
-TODO: address simplenote
-TODO: move content
+TODO: move stuff
-move all the top content to verum-visu-toolkit/verum-visu parent repo and add submodules:
+1. move all the top content to verum-visu-toolkit/verum-visu parent repo and add submodules:

 verum-visu.git
-    submodule: analyzer.git
+    submodule: analyzer.git; package: vvanalyzer
-    submodule: renderer.git
+    submodule: renderer.git; package: vvrenderer
-    libs/
-        submodule: sptfile.git
+    submodule: sptfile.git; package: vvsptfile
-        submodule: frsfile.git
+    submodule: frsfile.git; package: vvfrsfile
-        submodule: rndfile.git
+    submodule: rndfile.git; package: vvrndfile

-in /verum-visu repo, also write more about the ideas of the project - the repo will pretty much be the project home page (in the OSS community)

-mention vvtoolkit-utils
+2. then move vvanalyzer/sptfile/ out to sptfile.git, package: vvsptfile

 TODO: create read_output_file
 reads file, whether it's SPT or JSON; determines formats and returns the parsed data in a dict

-TODO: publish to pypi
+TODO: publish:
+vvanalyzer, vvrenderer, vvsptfile, vvfrsfile, vvrndfile (the tools and Visualizer parts should reference the appropriate file formats directly)
-TODO: create a demo Transformer (not template yet) in python (as separate repos) the transformer should use the new vvanalyzer.read_output_file -->
+TODO: create a demo Transformer (not template yet) in python (as separate repos) the transformer should use the new vvanalyzer.read_output_file

-The **verum visu Audio Visualization Toolkit** is a response to the idea that an open-source community can develop rich audio visualizations if the software is split up into a clearly defined, accessible process.

-The toolkit consists of three parts:

-1. *Spectral Analyzer*
-    analyzes audio for frequency data

-2. **Visualizer**

-3. *Video Renderer*\
-    creates a video file by the frames

-The *Spectral Analyzer* and *Video Renderer* are the only tools in the toolkit.
-The Visualizer will do the bulk of the work in any process.
-The tools (along with the [libraries](todo)), allow for the development of specialized Visualizer parts.

-### Visualizer
-The interpreter consists of two parts, and these are types of programs created by the Verum Visu community.

-1. **Interpreter**\
-    algorithms/neural networks create visualization data from the frequency data as input

-2. **Director**\
-    maps the visualization data to properties of shapes for the renderer to animate

-Everything is at an extremely early stage!

-## Using the Analyzer
+in /verum-visu repo, also write more about the ideas of the project - the repo will pretty much be the project home page (in the OSS community) -->

 Install it via pip: